obgwew/BCFD-L/wiki.md

 ### returnGuildUsersID

 Fetches the IDs of all non-bot members in a server and stores them in a return variable.

+> Notes: It is preferable not to use 'chunk' if the server has more than 5k-10k and more users, as the bot's response may be delayed by several minutesb or bot Exposed to ban.
+Use 'cache' as long as the number of members on your server does not exceed 50k-100k users.

 ```
 $returnGuildUsersID[guildID; fetchMode; var; separator]